OskarKLOC/Symfony-MongoDB/readme.md

         - { path: ^/product, roles: ROLE_USER }
 ```

+**Note**: If it has been configured, it is necessary to add a specific line in the form present in our Twig file add_with_form.
+This line corresponds to a hidden field that will transmit a token to our back-end to authorize the processing of the form data.

 The code for this step can be found in the "*Step-4-Security*" branch.
 Don't forget to run composer update after checking it out.